 Cooper's Hawk Webcam

 Early in 2013 the Saskatchewan Science Centre and Wascana Centre identified a Cooper's Hawk nest in Wascana Park.
 The Cooper's Hawk laid 5 eggs - and they all hatched on camera!
-You can view some select clips from last year on our YouTube account.
+The camera has now become an anuual tradition to help raise awareness and appreciation for this wonderful species.

 Cooper's Hawk Facts